-UT Southwestern Medical Center offers a low-dose CT lung cancer screening to look for potentially cancerous spots in people at highest risk for developing lung cancer.
+UT Southwestern Harold C. Simmons Comprehensive Cancer Center offers a low-dose CT lung cancer screening to look for potentially cancerous spots in people who are at the highest risk for developing lung cancer.
 If you are over 55 and have smoked the equivalent of a pack of cigarettes a day for 30 years, your risk for lung cancer is high enough to be screened.

 The amount of radiation received during a lung cancer screening CT exam is less than the amount received annually from naturally occurring radiation that’s present in the environment.
 Our state-of-the-art imaging services are accredited by the American College of Radiology.

 CT scans can potentially pick up spots in the lungs that are ultimately revealed to be not cancerous, but their presence may lead to anxiety about the findings.
 The process to determine if these spots are benign or malignant can include additional procedures to help diagnose the findings and, in a small percentage of cases, may involve surgeries that would otherwise not be recommended.
 Also, the small dose of radiation from the exam poses a small and negligible risk of causing cancer.